Shivam1904/droneStatus/README.md

 (venv) $ pip install -r requirements.txt
 (venv) $ flask run
 ```
 This will start our backend server at http://127.0.0.1:5000/ (default).

 Now we need to setup and start our frontend server.
-For that,
+For that, open new console at repo's root directory and then

 Move to the frontend folder.
 ```sh